-Treatment is needed only when an active louse infestation is present; as shown by the presence of living and moving lice, or of eggs that have not hatched and are attached to the hairs close to the scalp.
+Treatment is needed only when an active louse infestation is present; as shown by the presence of living and moving lice.
 Neither itching by itself, nor evidence of an old infestation (only empty egg cases), is a reason for starting treatment.